Yuko Shimizu (actress)

 Yuko Shimizu (清水 ゆう子, Shimizu Yūko) is a Japanese actress and former gravure idol.
 She is represented by YMN.

 Biography

 Shimizu was elected in the Nittelegenic 2009.
 She was chosen at Gravure Japan's semi-Grand Prix.
 She served as a supporter for the 2010 Winter Olympics and participated in the 2010 Tokyo Marathon.
 Shimizu was represented by Feather International, transferring to YMN in 2012.

-She married professional baseball player Kyohei Nakamura of the Hiroshima Toyo Carps in 2 February 2017.
+She married professional baseball player Kyohei Nakamura of the Hiroshima Toyo Carps on 2 February 2017.
 After her marriage she retired from being a gravure idol.